 Note: This post was shared in this Slate.com article on how to respond to children’s negative emotions, by Melinda Moyer.

-How to Discipline Your Child in a Positive Way: A.C.T.
+3-Step Guide to Positive Discipline: A.C.T.
 (Acknowledge, Connect, Teach) instead of REact

 “I see you are trying to get a reaction from the puppy with your truck.
 Are you wanting to play with her?”